The Outer Worlds Companions guide – where to find them and how to use them effectively

 - Where do you find Vicar Max?: The church in Edgewater (the X-shaped building on the right-hand side of the town map).

-- How to recruit Vicar Max: Complete the side quest “The Illustrated Manual”.
+- How to recruit Vicar Max: Speak with him in Edgewater, and he’ll give you the side quest “The Illustrated Manual”.
+Complete the quest and return to him.

-- Companion Quests: “The Empty Man” (Speak to Max after recruiting him)
+- Companion Quests: “The Empty Man” – simply speak with the Vicar at any time after recruiting him.

 - Companion Special Ability: Trickshot (Max examines and evaluates his target and spiritually enlightens them with a blast from his shotgun).